KWKC

 KWKC (1340 AM) is a sports radio station in Abilene, Texas, United States.
-The station is owned by WesTex Telco, LLC, and originates from studios in northeast Abilene and a transmitter on the city's south side.
+The station is owned by Radio Abilene, through licensee WesTex Telco, LLC, and originates from studios in northeast Abilene and a transmitter on the city's south side.

 KWKC is the second-oldest radio station in Abilene, beginning operations in 1948.
 It broadcast a news talk format from 1998 to 2022.

 History

 On December 30, 1947, the Federal Communications Commission (FCC) granted a construction permit to the Citizens Broadcasting Company for a new 250-watt radio station in Abilene.
 The decision ended a year of fighting between Citizens Broadcasting and a competing applicant, the Abilene Broadcasting Company.
 Citizens got the nod because it had more local residents in its composition and because one Abilene Broadcasting shareholder, Gene Cagle, was involved with the Texas State Network, affiliated with KRBC, then the city's only station.

 KWKC began operating on June 19, 1948, from studios at 25th and Butternut streets; it was an affiliate of the Mutual Broadcasting System.
 Four years later, Citizens announced its intention to file for a construction permit for a television station; at the time, just one VHF channel was allocated to the city, channel 9.
 However, KRBC also filed, which posed the prospect of Abilene waiting years for television.
 The FCC was processing television station applications in a priority order based on city, and Abilene was 89th in line.
 Citizens opted to withdraw its bid and leave KRBC uncontested such that television could come faster to the city; it also petitioned for another channel to be assigned.

 After upgrading to 1,000 watts in 1963, KWKC had applied for an FM station when it started in 1948 but abandoned the construction permit.
 In 1964, Citizens was approved to build a station at 105.1 MHz, which signed on as KWKC-FM on January 1, 1965.
 Later that year, Citizens sold KWKC-AM-FM to Steve Gose Enterprises of Wichita Falls for $400,000.
 Nearly immediately, Gose made a second filing for a KWKC-aligned television station, this time on UHF channel 32.

 By February 1968, however, Gose had experienced financial reverses and declared bankruptcy, seeking permission to sell off his radio holdings, the KWKC stations and KNTO-FM in Wichita Falls.
 An offer for the AM station only was made by Ben Barnes, then the Texas Speaker of the House, alongside state representative Ralph Wayne and two Austin broadcasters.
 The bankruptcy court accepted the offer; Texas Communications, Inc., was approved as the buyer by the FCC in March 1969.